edxu96/RexNet/docs/PhD/README.md

 - A continuous double auction market with a new type of limit order books is proposed to replace incumber electricity families.
 - Discrete event simulations of multi-agent systems are used as the main research tools.
 - A new decision making framework based on model prediction controls is introduced.
-- The core idea can be concentrated on a new type of retailer in the power industry, on which a series of real-world experiments can be conducted.
+- The core idea can be concentrated on a new type of retailer in the power industry, and a series of real-world experiments can be conducted.
+The problem is simplified to a rolling vendor problem with dynamic pricing and procurement of perishable products.
+Spot demands and replenishment costs are uncertain.
 - Simulations can provide statistics for long-term investments, and a new structure for power systems can be utilized, especially for underdeveloped areas.
 - The market can be applied in other industries, like food supply chains, the retailing and the banking.